xingyao03/xingyao03.github.io/projects/SelfPayKiosk.md

 <img width="200px" class="rounded float-start pe-4" src="../img/5D80B866-6763-4ACB-BA90-6A1E03CD4887_4_5005_c.jpeg">

+# **Summary of Project**
-The program is designed to support basic operations such as scan item, cancel transaction, checkout, make payment and etc. I worked independently on this project.
+A self pay kiosk program created in ICS 211.
+The program is designed to support basic operations such as scan item, cancel transaction, checkout, make payment and etc.

+# **Role & What I learned**
+I took full responsibility and worked indepedently on this project.
 In this program, it is the first time I experimented with the main class separated from the SelfPayKiosk class.
 I learned a lot on the way trying to make sense of how the different classes worked on their own and puting everything together.
 I learned to use the keyword "final" when I want the varaible to be fixed and not changeable.
 With two seperate classes the code is much more readable and organized.

-Below is a part of the code that shows applying payment to amount due:
+**Below is a part of the code that shows applying payment to amount due:**

 ```Java
 public void makePayment(double payment) {